yashaskhot/CraftedInPy/README.md

 6.  **Web Scraper**: Scrapes the links from the given url and returns a txt file.

-7.  **.Personalized Password Generator **: Wanted to store create and maintain password in one place?look no more further creates strong passwords and stores them in one txt file saving you the hassle.
+7.  **Personalized Password Generator**: Wanted to store create and maintain password in one place?look no more further creates strong passwords and stores them in one txt file saving you the hassle.
 (P.S.:- Passwords in the current txt file are just sample and not real😆).

 8.  **Pdf to Csv Converter**:Convert your Pdf's to Csv files.
 Very important if you are working in data science projects as you constantly need data.